xonixx/gae-pass-manager/README.md

     1. You totally manage the whole setup by your own.
 Source code is open.
 1. Allows to download all passwords data in form of self-contained read-only master-password-protected HTML page.
+1. Copy any login/password by single click of a mouse.
 1. Automatically logs you out after 5 minutes of inactivity.

 ## Installation